 - Unable to locate the course

-- Are you unsure how to enrol?
+- Are you unsure how to enroll?

 - Ignore its significance

 One step in the procedure is to register for the course.
-Afterwards, the next stage would be to see how many employees signed up to complete it.
+Afterward, the next stage would be to see how many employees signed up to complete it.
 If the number or response isn’t up to par, there’s a good probability the course won’t be very effective.